 Barreca R. and Denenholz Morse D.(Eds.)
 The Erotics of Instruction.
 Hanover: University Press of New England

 Jones, G. (2001) A Narrative Inquriy of a Male Elementary Teacher and the Shaping of his Identities.
-Unpublished dissertation University of Alberta.
+Dissertation University of Alberta.

 King, J.R.
 (1998).
 Uncommon caring: learning from men who teach young children.
 New York: Teachers College Press.